315 W Oak Ave, Jonesboro, AR 72401 | 870-935-5133

 The library is supported by a local property tax.
 In any given year the local property tax generates 85% to 90% of the library's budget.
 State aid to public libraries and other small sources of income make up the balance.

-Patrons have access to over 145,000 print volumes and over 13,776 books on tape, DVDs, cassettes, videos and compact discs from the eight libraries in the Crowley Ridge Regional Library System.
+Patrons have access to over 145,000 print volumes and over 13,776 books on tape, DVDs, cassettes, videos and compact discs from the nine libraries in the Crowley Ridge Regional Library System.